TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 - `originalFullName` - auto generated Expo account name and slug used for services like Notifications and AuthSession proxy
 - `privacy` - project page access restrictions
 - `sdkVersion`- Expo sdkVersion to run the project on.
+- `splash` - Configuration for loading and splash screen.
 - `githubUrl` - linking GH project with Expo project page
 - `userInterfaceStyle` - forces app to always use the light/dark/automatic mode.
 Requires `expo-system-ui` to be installed
 - `backgroundColor` - background color for the app, behind all React views.
 Requires `expo-system-ui` to be installed